Over the Counter Travel Medications You Should Always Pack

 1. Anti Diarrheal and Heartburn Medication

-Diarrhea is usually brought on by contaminated food or water or by bacteria that your system is not used to.
-Whatever the cause you want relief as soon as you feel bad.
-Select tablets or capsules as these forms won’t leak and make a mess inside your bags.
-Tablets and capsules are also lightweight which is another advantage over the liquid form of relief.
+Stomach Upsets and gastrointestinal issues are the number one sicknesses travelers fall victim to.
+Diarrhea is usually caused by contaminated food or water or by bacteria that your system is not used to.
+Rich foods, strange water, and spices are enough to cause problems for even the heartiest of travelers.
+Whatever the cause, you want relief as soon as you feel bad.
+Select tablets or capsules, as these forms won’t leak and make a mess inside your bags.
+Tablets and capsules are also lightweight, which is another advantage over the liquid form of relief.

 2. Pain and Fever Medication